UCL/hivpy/tutorials/prep.md

 - `src/hivpy/data/prep.yaml` - PrEP data and variables.
 - `src/hivpy/prep_data.py` - A class for storing data loaded from `prep.yaml`.

-If there are any testing-related variables you would like to change before running your simulation, please change them in `prep.yaml`.
+If there are any PrEP-related variables you would like to change before running your simulation, please change them in `prep.yaml`.

 ### Module Overview